Above: My faithful 2001 Dell laptop with its "huge"

 my great-great-grandfather, Ransom Myers, fought with the Union Army here and spent several weeks in Corinth, so I decided to visit the town.
 I

 ran into a local historian and fellow Civil War buff here named Tommy Lee, who was kind enough to give me an eight-hour tour of Corinth and the

 Shiloh battlefield.
 Tommie's ancestors had served with the Confederate troops in Corinth, but it didn't matter to either of us that our ancestors

 may have fought against each other here 140 years earlier.

 Greeneville, Tennessee (July 2001).
-A few months after leaving
+Shortly after leaving

-Greeneville.
+in Greeneville.
 I spent an afternoon in Greeneville, visited the house where Morgan was captured, and got a great tour of the Greeneville

 Museum from the curator, John Hendricks.

 Brooklyn, Connecticut (July 2001).
 One of my ancestors, Israel Putnam,